rsiyanwal/Apache-Kafka-Transfer-Images/README.md

 <a name="kafka-Usecase"/>

 ## When to use Apache Kafka
 Kafka is better suited for text-based messaging.
-Kafka configuration limits the size of messages that it's allowed to send.
+Kafka configuration limits the size of messages that it's allowed to transmit.
 By default, this limit is 1MB.
-However, we must tweak the configuration a little if we need to send large messages.
-In this project, we will be sending images of size less than 1MB.
+Nevertheless, we must adjust the configuration slightly if we need to send large messages.
+In this project, we will be sending images of sizes less than 1MB.